Thinspeed/SieveWithJsonSorting/README.md

     }
 }
 ```
-Construction "Data->{Your_Key}" can be used to sort data by value obtained by Your_Key.
+Construction `Data->{Your_Key}` can be used to sort data by value obtained by `Your_Key`.
 To sort data by nested json objects you need to add implementation for interface `ISieveJsonAccessor`and
-add inheritor for `SieveProcessor` overriden property protected virtual ISieveJsonAccessor SieveJsonAccessor { get; }.
+add inheritor for `SieveProcessor` with `overriden property protected virtual ISieveJsonAccessor SieveJsonAccessor { get; }`.
-Otherwise evrything after symbol '->' will be ignored.
+Otherwise evrything after symbol `'->'` will be ignored.
 Here is simple example that can work with PostgresSQL jsonb:
 ```C#
 public class SieveJsonAccessor : ISieveJsonAccessor
 {